 You can use it to print user messages from code.

 You got used to building your projects via Unity Editor.
-In UNIGINE, building a project is also done via UnigineEditor.
+In UNIGINE, packing a final build is also done via UnigineEditor.

 Projects and Files#

 Directories and Files#

 A project in UNIGINE, just like a Unity project, is stored in its own folder, project settings are stored in the *.project file.
 There are various subfolders inside the project's folder, where your content and source files as well as various configuration files and binaries are stored.
 The most important are the data and source sub-folders.

 In UNIGINE, each project has a data folder.
 Similar to a Unity project's Assets folder, this is where your project's assets are stored.
 To import assets into your project, simply drop files into your project's data directory and they will be automatically imported and appear in the Asset Browser.
 The assets in the editor will update automatically as you make changes to the files using an external program.